DrAdriano/DrAdriano/README.md

 ### About me

-I have a degree in Physics from the State University of Londrina, I work as a teacher and I am looking for my space in technology.
-Above all, I am passionate about the feeling of learning something new.
+I have a degree in Physics from the State University of Londrina, I work as a teacher and I am looking for an opportunity in technology.
+Above all, I am passionate for learning new things.

 Although my repositories are in Portuguese, I provide a brief description in English in each 'README'.

 #
 <div  align="center">